Sport Psychology – A Brief History

 The Decline

 This legislation resulted in an explosion of applicants for clinical psychology masters to the detriment of all the other programs.
+A shout-out to our colleagues at AAPI who are trying to fix this.

 The Recent Wellbeing Movement